near/NEPs/text/0000-value-with-callback-return.md

 ```

 There caller (`predecessor_id`) is `B`, but the output data receivers are `A` and `D`.
-Execution at `C` can't influence `B` or attach anything to `B`, because execution of `B` has already completed or has indirect dependency.
+Execution at `C` can't influence `B` or attach any promises or callbacks to `B`, because execution of `B` has already completed or has indirect dependency.
 Instead `C` can only influence both `A` and `D`.

 Now lets look at `fun` token receipt example: